angband/angband/docs/customize.rst

 Showing extra info in subwindows
 ================================

 In addition to the main window, you can create additional windows that have secondary information on them.
 You can access the subwindow menu by using ``=`` then ``w``, where you can choose what to display in which window.

-You may then need to make the window visible using the "window" menu from the menu bar (if you have one in your version of the game).
+The front end you use may provide a way to directly configure the subwindows without using that subwindow menu.
+For front ends that do not provide that, you may have to use the front end's controls to make the subwindow visible after you have made changes in the subwindow menu.
+Look at the :ref:`Interface details section <interface-details>` to see if it describes the front end you use and how that front end handles subwindows.

 There are a variety of subwindow choices and you should experiment to see which ones are the most useful for you.